Free ebook sharing the full proceedings and the main findings from the KfW Water Symposium 2009 Financing Sanitation.

 Session 3: Urban Spaces – How to Provide and Finance Service to Peri-urban Areas

-New approaches to meet sanitation challenges arising from absolute population growth and rapid urbanization are examined from a technical point of view.
-Simplified solutions and semicentralised supply and treatment systems are examined in detail and with the help of examples.
+New approaches to meet sanitation challenges of population growth and rapid urbanization are examined from a technical perspective Simplified solutions and semicentralised supply and treatment systems are examined.

 Session 4: The Potential Role of Utilities in Sanitation Provision for Peri-urban Areas and Poor Target Groups

-The question why sanitation service provision by local government authorities is poor is addressed.
-Examples of how water supply and sanitation utilities are being encouraged to support peri-urban areas and poor target groups with the provision of sanitation services are provided.
+Poor sanitation service provision by local government authorities is addressed.
+Examples of how water supply and sanitation utilities can support peri-urban areas and poor groups with sanitation services are provided.

-The difficulties of utilities to provide piped water and sewers in a commercially viable manner is addressed.
-The role of local government authorities, of the regulatory framework, of education and public awareness is highlighted.
+The difficulties of utilities to provide piped water and sewers in a commercially viable manner and the role of local government authorities, regulatory framework and education are highlighted.